nmrf/sadata-user-manual/src/members/users-admin.md

 The new role can be selected and the save button pressed to confirm the promotion.

-To read more about user roles and responsibilities [click here](../members/user-roles.md).
+To read more about user roles and responsibilities [see chapter 4.1](../members/user-roles.md).

 ---